pinakinathc/pinakinathc.github.io/blog/_posts/2020-07-15-WIP-A-Formal-Model:-The-Statistical-Learning-Framework.md

 mathjax: true
 author: pinaki
 ---

+this is a work in progress...please view later.

 Can we get some theoretical guarantees of *how successful learning can be achieved in a relatively simplified setting?*

 In this blog, I shall answer the aforementioned question.
 Before starting, I must mention that I learnt about this concept from "Understanding Machine Learning: From Theory to Algorithms" by Shai Shalev-Shwartz and Shai Ben-David, Chapter 2 page 33.